 Enter “The GRIMM Reader”…

-The graphic novel Sing No Evil tells the classic "coming-of-age" story of a passionate guy trying to make it with his band.
-It's set in THE country of metal, Finland and at first glance this might be nothing too special really.
-But the slow build-up of the story combined with absolutely excellent graphics, a touch of fantasy and all the small little details interwoven in the book made it one of my favorite comics to date.
+The graphic novel Sing No Evil tells the classic “coming to age” story of a passionate guy trying to make it with his band.
+It’s set in THE country of metal, Finland and at first glance this might be nothing too special really.
+But the slow build-up of the story combined with absolutely excellent graphics, the touch of fantasy and all the small little details interwoven in the book made it one of my favorite comics to date.